Protein science & structural biology

 Further funding is provided by partnership programmes, including the NIH-Oxford Scholars Programme, the NIH-Wellcome Trust 4 year PHD studentships, Skaggs Scholarship for Scripps-Oxford Joint DPhil/PhD and the A*STAR - Singapore - Oxford Partnership DPhil Programme.
 A single application through the Nuffield Department of Medicine graduate studies admission covers all funding sources.

-Graduate studies in STRUBI and the SGC are intended to provide training in structural biology and related biochemical, cell biological, biophysical and proteomics based approaches to understand molecular and cellular function.
+Graduate studies in STRUBI and the CMD are intended to provide training in structural biology and related biochemical, cell biological, biophysical and proteomics based approaches to understand molecular and cellular function.
 Our research spans a broad swath of modern biology, including the molecular basis of transcription and translation, chromatin structure, cell surface signalling, cancer cell biology, membrane and pore-forming protein structure and function, viral structural biology, the nature of host-pathogen interaction and structural immunology.